-The instructions for members for remote e-voting are as under:
+The instructions of Shareholders for remote E-voting are as under:

-- (i) The remote e-voting period begins on 19th September, 2022 at 9:00 am and ends on 21st September, 2022 at 5:00 pm.
-During this period shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date of 15th September, 2022 may cast their vote electronically.
-The e-voting module shall be disabled by CDSL for voting thereafter. - (ii) Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - (iii) Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote evoting facility to its shareholders, in respect of all shareholders' resolutions.
+- Step 1: Access through Depositories CDSL/NSDL e-Voting system in case of individual shareholders holding shares in demat mode. - Step 2: Access through CDSL e-Voting system in case of shareholders holding shares in physical mode and non-individual shareholders in demat mode. - (i) The remote e-voting period begins on 22nd September, 2023 at 9:00 am and ends on 24th September, 2023 at 5:00 pm.
+During this period shareholders' of the Company, holding shares either in physical form or in dematerialized form, as on the cut-off date of 18th September, 2023 may cast their vote electronically.
+The e-voting module shall be disabled by CDSL for voting thereafter. - (ii) Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - (iii) Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote e-voting facility to its shareholders, in respect of all shareholders' resolutions.
 However, it has been observed that the participation by the public non-institutional shareholders/retail shareholders is at a negligible level.